 Located at the centre of the Visayas region, the convenient nearby Mactan Airport makes Cebu a hot hub to reach famous tourist destinations all around the Philippines.
 Most notably Palawan, Bohol and Boracay.
 The Island of Cebu was once colonised by Magellan and his crew of Conquistadores, which have left countless traces of their presence in the city architecture, leaving a mark in the local culture.
 Take, for example, Saint Pedro Fort, the first build in the Philippines during the colonial age.
 Right nearby stands the Saint Niño Basil, where legend says that the homonymous statue in the church came from Magellan (I never figured what they mean, leave a comment if you know it 🙂 ).

 In Cebu City, you also find a considerable presence of the transgender population and nightlife.
-You can meet local ladyboys that usually gather in places such as Mango Square near Osmeña Fuentes and Sugbo Mercado in the IT Park.
+You can meet local ladyboys that usually gather in places such as Mango Square near Osmeña Fuentes as well in Ayala’s Mall Area.
+And even at the Sugbo Mercado in the IT Park, is popular gathering place where ladyboys and locals loves to meet with friends.
+I particularly love the “Sugbo”, not only for the live music, but also for the wide variety of delicious Asian dishes freshly coocked there.
+The latter, is one of my favourite places to hang out at evening, recommended!

 To cover fairly Cebu, it would take a dedicated post, but I recommend a few destinations not to miss during your stay with your ladyboy date.
 The Chinese Temple of Leah standing in the Cebu Hills, and I recommend also taking a stop on the nearby mountains in a restaurant overlooking the city for a romantic dinner.
 And speaking of romantic, visit The Thousand Roses place, with a final dinner at the Floating Restaurant in Cordoba.